engellaboratory/engellab/content/authors/priya/_index.md

 interests:
 - Emeritus member of the lab

-education:
+education: Bachelor of Science in Biology, 2021
   courses:
-  - course: Bachelor of Science in Neuroscience, Bachelor of Art in Computer Science
+  - course:
     institution: Temple University
     year: 2021